Role of magnetic pressure forces in fluctuation dynamo saturation: Correlation between density and magnetic field strength

 In the transonic case, initial density enhancements due to compression also enhances the magnetic field.
 This leads to an initial positive correlation, although the degree of positive correlation is lesser when regions with fields $B/\brms > 3$ are considered.
-However, the plots clearly show that once the dynamo builds up the fields, the degree of positive correlation steadily decreases even in regions where $B/\brms \leq 1$, while for the strong field regions, $r_{p}(\rho, B)$ evolves to be anti-correlated.
+However, the plots clearly show that once the dynamo builds up the fields, the degree of positive correlation steadily decreases even in regions where $B/\brms \leq 1$, while for the strong field regions, $r_{p}(\rho, B)$ evolves to be anticorrelated.
 Thus, with exception to the initial positive correlation, the general trend of $r_{p}(\rho,B)$ is very similar to the one observed in the subsonic case.
 Finally, in the supersonic case $\rho$ and $B$ remain positively correlated throughout the evolution.
 However, regions with $B/\brms > 3$ only show a weaker degree of positive correlation compared to regions with $B/B_{\rm rms} \leq 1$.
-This again reflects the fact that such strong and intense field regions arise due to vorticity.
-However, density enhancements due to strong compressions continue to dominate over the magnetic field enhancements due to vortical motions leading to a net albeit weaker positive correlation.
+This again reflects the fact that such strong and intense field regions arise due to amplification by field line stretching that obtains in vortical turbulence.
+However, density enhancements due to strong compressions continue to dominate over the magnetic field enhancements due to random stretching leading to a net albeit weaker positive correlation.

+The fact that we consider three simulations with varying degrees of flow compressibility also makes it equally important to probe the degree of (anti)correlation in different over density ranges.
+Recall that density inhomegenities $\delta\rho/\meanrho \propto \mathcal{M}^{2}$, where $\delta\rho = (\rho - \mrho)$ is the fluctuation in density.
+While $\delta\rho/\meanrho$ is negligible in the subsonic case, significant density fluctuations $\propto \mathcal{M}^{2}$ could influence the correlation in transonic and supersonic regimes.
+To explore this, we compute the evolution of $r_{p}(\rho, B)$ in density ranges segregated by regions : $\delta\rho/\meanrho < \mathcal{M}^{2}$ and $\delta\rho/\meanrho \geq \mathcal{M}^{2}$.
+The results are shown in Fig.~\ref{fig:dcuts} with panel (a) showing the evolution for the subsonic, panel (b) for transonic, and panel (c) for the supersonic run.